untitled-pit-group/foxhound/doc/API.rst

         The integer indexing state at which the error occured, corresponding to the ones defined for File_.
     message
-        A human readable summary of what went wrong. log
+        A human-readable summary of what went wrong. log
         A string containing output from the indexing that might be useful for debugging.